grimandgreedy/aria2tui/README.md

 Some things that should be mentioned:

+ - Changing almost any download options of an active task (including the output directory) will restart the download (!!).
+   - It is recommended to add the downloads with the desired options or to specify the desired options before starting the download.
- - Realistically, Aria2TUI will only work in a UNIX (linux, macos) environment.
+ - Aria2TUI will only work in a UNIX (linux, macos) environment.
 If you register your interest I might be able to look into what I would need to change to get it to work on windows.
  - Note: This was created for personal use and so some of the code is quite ugly and/or buggy and simply needs to be re-written.

 ## Similar Projects